CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 ```

-In the output, we can see the `witness tables`, `vtables` and `message dispatch` tables along side with other intermediate declarations.
-Unfortunately, explanation of this is out of scope of this book.
-More about these topics can be obtained [here](https://www.rightpoint.com/rplabs/switch-method-dispatch-table).

 Furthermore the SIL gets through next two phases; guaranteed transformation and optimisation.

 > SIL guaranteed transformations: The SIL guaranteed transformations (implemented in lib/SILOptimizer/Mandatory) perform additional dataflow diagnostics that affect the correctness of a program (such as a use of uninitialized variables).
 The end result of these transformations is “canonical” SIL.